huntdatacenter/rbgen/README.md

 ./waf-1.8.13
 ```

-We have tested compilation on gcc 4.9.3 and 5.4.0.
+The sqlite and zstd libraries are written in C; to specify the C compiler you can additionally add `CC=/path/to/gcc`.
+We have tested compilation on gcc 4.9.3 and 5.4.0, and using clang, among others.

 If you don't have access to a compiler with C++-11 support, you can still build the core bgen implementation, but won't be able to build the applications or example programs.
 See [the wiki](https://bitbucket.org/gavinband/bgen/wiki/Troubleshooting_compilation) for more information.